fyxtro/NinjaRMM-Scripts/README.md

 ### Backup Monitoring

-These scripts monitor the status of Veeam, Cove, and Backup Assist backups and require no extra configuration.
+These scripts monitor the status of Veeam, Cove, and Backup Assist backups.
+These output to a customfield specified in the script.

 ### System Cleanup